 Driving up employee engagement and morale, leading to higher quality work

-A survey conducted by the National Economic Foundation, found that 80 percent of employers noted that their teams delivered higher quality work after receiving a living wage.
+A survey conducted by the National Economic Foundation found that 80 percent of employers noted that their teams delivered higher quality work after receiving a living wage.
 A more motivated workforce helps improve attendance and employee satisfaction, which have a strong correlation with overall firm performance, according to the London School of Economics.

 Improving competitiveness and reputational benefits among the right stakeholders

 The World Economic Forum argues that consumers are starting to hold companies accountable against unethical and unjust supply chain practices.
-Companies are being scrutinized against their material impact on the planet, specifically, on their contribution to the climate crisis.
+Companies are being scrutinized for their material impact on the planet, specifically, on their contribution to the climate crisis.
 In the same vein, they will be scrutinized against their impact on people, specifically for the unequal distribution of wealth caused by exploitative capitalism.

 As companies are pressured to provide greater transparency into their supply chains and labor practices, there is a moral and reputational responsibility for employers to commit to not harming the planet and people, and to contribute to their regeneration.
 In 2021, ten companies publicly committed to ensuring a living wage for their employees throughout every segment of their supply chains.